The Pretani Tribes of Scotland: Society, Belief, and Ritual (~600 BCE - ~200 CE)

 Head Cults, Funerary Rites, and Ancestors

-There is strong evidence that many of the tribes in ancient Scotland practiced a form of head cult, deeply tied to animism and ancestral power.
+There is strong evidence that many of the tribes in ancient Scotland practised a form of head cult, deeply tied to animism and ancestral power.
 This "Head Cult" is archaeologically attested through finds of ritually deposited or displayed human skulls, and by evidence of deliberate decapitation.
 The Celtic belief in the head as the seat of the soul was widespread, and likely present in Scotland.
 Heads of enemies may have been taken as trophies and displayed on hillfort ramparts as a form of spiritual protection, while the heads of revered ancestors were likely preserved and venerated as sources of wisdom and power.

 The near-total absence of formal, normative burials for the majority of the population during ~600 BCE - ~200 CE suggests that the standard funerary rite was excarnation, exposing the body to the elements to be defleshed.
 The human bones that are found in the archaeological record are the result of a deliberate, secondary ritual process.
 After the body was defleshed, certain bones, most potently the skull, but also long bones, were collected, curated, and brought back into the world of the living to be used in ritual.
 These curated ancestral remains were deposited in highly significant locations, becoming powerful agents within the landscape and the community, or within domestic structures to sanctify the home.
 Ancient megalithic tombs from the Neolithic and Bronze Age were reused for the deposition of new collections of Iron Age human remains, demonstrating a conscious connection to a deep ancestral past and the harnessing of the power of these ancient sacred sites.
 For the tribes of Caledonia, death was not a final separation; it was a transition into a different state of being, from which the dead continued to play an active, powerful, and essential role.